 Another challenge for financial advisors under the traditional valuation template is that they may lack a market guide for transaction consideration.
-To determine the fairness of transaction consideration, financial advisors often compare the value of consideration with estimated values of the target company; if the value of consideration lies below or within the range of estimated target values, financial advisors regard the consideration as fair, from a financial point of view, to the buyer.
-In a de-SPAC, financial advisors lack a reliable pre-merger guide for transaction consideration because redemption rights set a floor for the SPAC's pre-merger price, making the pre-merger price a potentially inaccurate measure of the
+To determine the fairness of transaction consideration, financial advisors often compare the value of consideration with estimated values of the target company; if the latter values lie within or above the value of consideration, financial advisors regard the consideration as fair, from a financial point of view, to the buyer.
+The ade-SPAC, financial advisors lack a reliable premerger guide for transaction consideration because redemption rights set a floor for the SPAC's pre-merger price, making the pre-merger price a potentially inaccurate measure of the transaction consideration.
+Even if public shareholders value a proposed de-SPAC at less than \$10 per share,